National Institute of Allergy and Infectious Diseases (NIAID)

 Interested candidates may contact DIR Deputy Director Dr. Karyl Barron at 301-402-2208 or firstname.lastname@example.org for additional information or assistance in identifying an appropriate host lab.

-To apply for the program, email a curriculum vitae (CV)/bibliography, a research program proposal (no more than two pages), and a letter of support from the accepting NIAID lab chief by November 30, 2022, to Ms. Amy Collins at email@example.com.
-In addition, send three letters of recommendation to the chair, Transition Program in Clinical Research Search Committee, c/o Ms. Amy Collins by email at firstname.lastname@example.org.
-The letters should not come from your current supervisor.
+To apply for the program, email a curriculum vitae (CV)/bibliography, a research program proposal (no more than two pages), and a letter of support from the accepting NIAID lab chief by November 30, 2021, to Ms. Amy Collins at email@example.com.
+In addition, applicants will need to send three letters of recommendation to the chair, Transition Program in Clinical Research Search Committee, c/o Ms. Amy Collins by email at firstname.lastname@example.org.

 Visit NIAID Careers for more information about NIAID and additional opportunities.